Getting Things Done (GTD)

 • Or a combination of some or all of the above

 For GTD, the most relevant labels will likely combine "@next_action" with an area of focus or a context.
 For example, to set up a filter for all the next actions you can do at work, use the query "##Work & @next_action."
-This will show all tasks in your Work project and associated sub-projects with the @next_action label.
-Or create a filter for next actions that can be finished at the office using the query "@next_action & @office."
+This filter shows all tasks in your Work project and associated sub-projects with the @next_action label.

 The most useful task views will depend on your specific needs, but these are some of the most common useful ones: